 - Use a gentle cleanser like Bon Ami or Comet and a brush in your shower, toilet and bathroom sink.
 Bleach toilet as needed.

 - Wash fabric shower curtains and replace vinyl curtains and liners.
-If you have a shower door, now’s the time to give it a good scrub with shower cleaner.
+If you have a shower door, now’s the time to give it a good scrub with a shower cleaner.
 Don’t forget to do the same with the tile in your surround.

 - Dry mop or Swiffer hardwood or parquet floors.